casibase/casibase-website/docs/basic/beginner-guide/add-a-model-provider.md

 ### Step 1: Deploy Casdoor and Casibase

-Before you can add a model provider, make sure you have Casdoor and Casibase deployed.
-If you haven't done this yet, please refer to the [Deploy Casdoor and Casibase](./deploy-casdoor-and-casibase) tutorial in our previous documentation.
+Before you can add an AI model provider, make sure you have Casdoor and Casibase deployed.
+If you haven't done, please refer to the [Deploy Casdoor and Casibase](../../deployment/deploy-casdoor-and-casibase.md) tutorial.

 ### Step 2: Add a New Model Provider